Strategy 1: Maximize School Health Services

 Provide special services for students most affected by asthma

-Students identified as having severe asthma or who miss a higher rate of school then students without asthma need specialized school health services support.
+Students identified as having severe asthma or who miss a higher rate of school than students without asthma need specialized school health services support.
 Some of these students may need an Individualized Health Plan or intervention through case management.
 In these instances, staff education is crucial to make sure that all responsible adults in the school are well informed about asthma and asthma management.
 Asthma education will help staff to better support the student with asthma and be able to understand and use the established plan.

 Facilitate linkages with the medical home and referrals to medical provider